svpersteve/middleman-blog/source/posts/2016-04-17-getting-things-done.html.markdown

 tags: organisation
 ---

 There are a million posts about Getting Things Done, and a thousand on using Trello for this and of course, a [whole book][gtd].
-So I won’t go into massive detail, I’m just pitching support.
+So I won’t go into massive detail.

 I organise my life with Trello, and it’s perfect for the GTD philosophy: